JulieKhash/cart263/projects/project2-test/README.md

 I decided to keep it simple but also complex.
 So I used HTML, CSS and Jquery to program the interactivity, animation effect and the sequencial automation.
 You enter pitch darkness and see only vertically aligned icons on the left side of the screen.
 You have no choice but try out what these buttons are and do.
 You may hover over the icons to reveal the sound/image, or may rhythmically perpetuate the appearance/disappearance of audiovisual fragments on mouse click.

-Immerse yourself in a world where there is no meaning and words, but only SENSATIONS, somewhere far and unattainable.
+Immerse yourself in a world where there is no meaning, no words, but only SENSATIONS, somewhere far and unattainable.

 Huge thanks to Pippin and Sharon for their technical help on this project!!!